brownplt/B2T2/Errors.md

 #### Task

 The programmer was given two tables, one maps employee names to department IDs, the other maps department IDs to department names.
-The programmer was asked to define a function, `employeeToDepartment` that consumes the two tables and looks up the a department name that an employee belongs to.
+The task is to define a function, `employeeToDepartment` that consumes the two tables and looks up the a department name that an employee belongs to.

 #### A Buggy Program